 Faux Wood Tile

 Did you know that there is ceramic and porcelain tile that looks like wood?
-Ceramic tile that looks like wood is a new alternative flooring product that you can learn about here.
-The tiles come in a variety of colors and grains, simulating virtually every type of wood, including chestnut, maple, oak, mahogany and teak.
-Depending on the quality of the tile brand, it can be hard to tell at a glance that the flooring is ceramic instead of wood.
+This new type of flooring come in a variety of colors and grains, simulating virtually every type of wood, including chestnut, maple, oak, mahogany and teak.
+Depending on the quality of the tile, it can be very hard to tell at a glance that the flooring is ceramic instead of wood.

-Some tiles even come with an aged or "distressed" look if you are looking for an old-fashioned style - but with far more durability.
-Other tiles that look like wood can create a sleek and contemporary feel.
+Some tiles even come with an aged or "distressed" look if you are looking for an old-fashioned style -- but with far more durability.
+Other tiles that look like wood may create a sleek and contemporary feel.
 You can place the tiles in traditional hardwood flooring patterns or create your own distinctive pattern.

 Benefits of Installing Ceramic Tile that Looks Like Wood

 Ceramic tile that looks like wood is not only easy to clean, but easy to sanitize, making it a perfect choice for a kitchen or bathroom.
 An additional benefit in the kitchen and bathroom is being able to have the warm look of wood without the fear of water damage.

 The tiles are tough and stand up extremely well in high-traffic areas.
 You also won't have the problem of bleaching in areas that receive a lot of sunlight though sliding glass doors.
 Additionally, if you live in a humid climate, ceramic tiles that look like wood are a great choice.